Dos and Don’ts of Building a WordPress Theme

 There are tools these days that you can use to provide quality support (Ticksy, Zendesk, Freshdesk, etc.).
 Initially, you will probably be able to handle support by yourself.
 As long as you have a couple of hours each day to answer all questions, point users to the documentation, and so on.
 As your sales grow, however, you’ll probably need to set up an actual support team.

 WordPress theme developers are sometimes too lazy to offer their prospective customers a good demo of their theme.
 This may be okay for big companies that already have a lot of clouts, but if you’re just starting in this field and you want to get your theme out there, a comprehensive, great-looking demo is an absolute must.

 Your demo should include everything your theme packs.
-This means all homepages (if you have more than one), all the inner pages, especially blog and shop pages.
+This means all homepages (if you have more than one), and all the inner pages, especially blog and shop pages.
 Also, your demo pages should display all the elements you included in the theme.
 If you have beautifully designed client testimonials – show them off.
 These things can tip the scale in your favor, so you definitely want to do them right.

 Accessibility and ease of use are crucial here, too.
 The quicker a person can get to the desired part of your theme, the more impressed he or she will be.